New Faculty-Led Study Abroad Program – Summer 2020

 The program fee covers housing, breakfast every day, health insurance, basic ground transportation (metro pass), the cost of field trips, entry fees for any cultural activity included in the program, ground transportation, course materials and books.

-The program fee does not include summer tuition, application fee, visa costs for international students, airline transportation, independent ground transportation, and meals outside the host family home.
+The program fee does not include summer tuition, non-refundable application fee of $250, visa costs for international students, airline transportation, independent ground transportation, and meals outside the host family home.

 HOPE scholarships apply.
 The School of Modern Languages offers a small competitive Campoamor Scholarship to support study abroad costs.
 Contact the Office of International Education for additional funding opportunities.